edgelesssys/marblerun/README.md

 ## Quickstart and documentation

 You can deploy your confidential computing application with Mesh with ease.
-See the [Getting Started Guide]() for how.
+See the [Getting Started Guide](TODO) for how.

-FOr more comprehensive documentation, start with the [Mesh docs]()
+For more comprehensive documentation, start with the [Mesh docs](TODO)

 ## Roadmap